 |15.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the 80D has a headphone jack, which is not present on the D3300 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the D3300 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the D3300 have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D3300 Manual.
+Further information on the features and operation of the 80D and D3300 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Nikon D3300 Manual.

 So how do things add up?
 Is the Canon 80D better than the Nikon D3300 or vice versa?
 The listing below highlights the relative strengths of the two models.